 17 Tips To Live Comfortably Off Just a Social Security Check

-Twenty-four percent of those aged 65 and over live in families that depend on Social Security benefits for 90% or more of their income, according to the AARP Public Policy Institute.
-With the average monthly benefit at $1,523, retirees who rely on Social Security to pay for all of their living expenses are on very tight budgets.
+With the current average monthly benefit at $1,827, retirees who rely on Social Security to pay for all of their living expenses are on very tight budgets.

 There are plenty of discounts and perks seniors can take advantage of once they do retire, allowing them to live a rich life with limited funds.
-30 Greatest Threats to Your Retirement Take the right measures to stretch your benefits as far as possible and live comfortably.
+Take the right measures to stretch your benefits as far as possible and live comfortably.

 For example, if your full retirement age is 67, but you start collecting Social Security at 62, your benefits will be 30% less than they would be if you waited the additional five years.
 If possible, wait to start collecting until even after you reach your full retirement age.
 If you delay collecting Social Security until age 70, you will receive your maximum Social Security benefits.

 Take Our Poll: How Much Salary Would Buy You Happiness?